jamestalton/typescript-service/README.md

   - The **Jest** plugin runs the tests in the editor.

   - The **Prettier** plugin formats the code in the editor.

-- [Docker](https://www.docker.com/get-started) is a tool designed to make it easier to create, deploy, and run applications by using containers.
-Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.

 - [Git](https://git-scm.com/) is a free and open source distributed version control system.